-Fisheries New Zealand will partner with other agencies to achieve these objectives.
-We will publish annual implementation plans setting key actions for the year and identifying which agency is responsible for each action.
+The agencies responsible for the strategy will publish annual implementation plans.
+These will set key actions for the year and identify which agency is responsible for each action.

-The strategy will be reviewed in 2025 to ensure it remains relevant to:
+The strategy will be reviewed in 2025 to ensure it stays relevant to:

 - the industry's growth and development